Valencia-oh/PKMN-Jade/README.md

 - Applin -- Ilex Forest
 - Lartvesta -- Mt.
 Mortar
 - Poochyena -- Routes 29, 30, and 32 at night
+- Mightyena -- Routes 42 and 45 at Night
 - Maschiff -- Route 34 all day
+- Mabosstiff -- Route 42 at Night
 - Electrike -- Routes 34 and 35 Morning and Day
 - Shroomish -- Routes 31 and 30 Morning and Day
+- Breloom -- Route 42 during Day
+- Mamoswine -- Ice Path Day and Morning
 - Joltik -- Union Cave Floor 1 and B1
 - Wingull/Pelipper -- Surf on Routes 40 and 41 as well as Olivine and Cyanwood Cities
 - Falinks -- Route 43
 - Wyrdeer -- Mount Silver Outside

 #### Old Pokemon, New Locations
+- Phanphy -- available in route 46 during Day as well
+- Mareep -- added back to Route 32
+- Wooper -- added to Day Route 32
 - Murkrow -- added to Route 33, 34, and 38 at night
 - Togepi -- added to Route 34 day and Morning
 - Gastly -- added to Route 38 at night